 My approach to teaching is constructed around my lived experience as a learner within various settings.
 I draw on my early years in the British system in the Caribbean, the American educational system during my undergraduate years and the Swiss system in graduate school.
 These experiences inform my understanding of teaching as a primarily facilitative endeavor; one in which faculty engenders critical thinking, and encourages a connection with the material so as to master the content, all while promoting civic awareness.
 I believe that teaching can extend beyond the confines of the classroom and involves mentoring.
 I enjoy working with undergraduates and below are some of the projects that I’ve worked on with students.

-In this session, undergraduate students who have conducted first-rate research on a range of topics including race, indigeneity, class, sex and gender demonstrate the need for an intersectional understanding of these issues, so as to unveil the underlying structures at work in our society.
+California Sociological Association (2020) – In this session, undergraduate students who conducted first-rate research on a range of topics including race, indigeneity, class, sex and gender demonstrate the need for an intersectional understanding of these issues, so as to unveil the underlying structures at work in our society.
 But, more importantly how to disrupt and challenge those very structures to create a more just world.
+Find out more, here.